Septchi/CS_Notes/Test.md

 2. Hash functions will always have a chance of collsion.
 3. Heap should insert the first number at 0.
 4. You should use Hashing when your values are in order.
-5. The first index of the heap is the least or greatest number.
+5. The first value of the heap is the least or greatest number.
 6. Its better to have a table size that is prime.
 7. To get the left child of an index in the heap you do **2i + 1**.